 But how well-equipped are we as parents?
 What have we done in our lives before that baby comes to prepare ourselves to handle a being who has little self-control?

 Maybe that is one reason why people say you can never really prepare yourself for having a child — that before becoming a parent you have no idea what it is like to be fully responsible for someone else, to always be thinking of them, and to be putting their needs before your own.

 Some of us are better regulated by nature, some of us may be better regulated because of experience, but all of us will have to do some work on ourselves and adapt once that baby is born.

 *Note: If you feel like self-regulation is a deeper issue for you, you aren’t alone.
 This is something that can be improved in therapy or with a parent coach.
 I am not a therapist and the information here is for educational purposes only.
-See my parent resources page for more information on how to find a therapist/parent coach.
+Use this tool to find a psychologist near you.